Licensing, compliance and enforcement under the Gambling Act 2005

 The Commission will check records about companies and directors’ records to ensure that we are clear that the correct legal entity is being licensed and to check whether there are any other related companies in a group, or historically related or common directors across a number of companies.
 If this is the case we may investigate related companies to understand the relationship.

-The Commission will also want to ensure that it can establish who benefits from the gambling provided and therefore require that any shareholders with a 3% holding are listed and that those with over 10% holding complete an Annex A form to enable further checks to be carried out on them.
+The Commission will also want to ensure that it can establish who benefits from the gambling provided and therefore require that any shareholders with a 3 percent holding are listed and that those with over 10 percent holding complete an Annex A form to enable further checks to be carried out on them.
+This requirement is without prejudice to the Commission’s decision-making authority.
 If the beneficiary of any business is a Trust then the Commission will want to know who the beneficiaries of that Trust are.
+Similarly, where a person or entity holds shares as a nominee the Commission will want to know who the true owners are.

-If the applicant is a company based overseas or part of the company structure is based overseas then we would want a full description of the company structure and would satisfy ourselves that the overseas elements were either listed companies or that we knew of nothing untoward about them.
-We might carry out checks with overseas regulators.
+The Commission requires a full description of the company structure and would satisfy ourselves that other companies in the structure are either listed companies or that we knew of nothing untoward about them.
+We might carry out checks with overseas regulators in respect of overseas companies.

 For operating licence applications, the Commission will ask for accounts from existing businesses or financial projections where the applicant is a new business.
 Our main focus is on assessing the resources likely to be available to enable a licensee to carry on the licensed activities.
 The Commission does not purport to assess, on an ongoing basis, an operator’s solvency; the Commission is principally interested in financial stresses that might lead to an increased likelihood of compliance failures.